Foundation Stage - Bluebell & Buttercup Classes

 If your child rides a bike or scooter to school please could we ask you to place these in the secure bike and scooter store (found at the top of the playing field).
 No bikes or scooters can be stored in our Foundation Stage playground and they are not to be ridden on school premises for safety reasons.

 We use Phonics to teach the individual letters (phoneme and grapheme correspondence) with an action, pronunciation and how to write the letter, what type of letter it is (to help children to remember the starting point and shape of the letter & sitting it on the line – ascender/ descender).

 When we introduce phonics we will have a new focus phoneme (sound) every Monday, Tuesday, Thursday and Friday.
 There will be a PHONICS PACK available containing all the individual phonemes (letter sounds).
 Please encourage your child to practise the correct pronunciation (no ‘_uh’ at the end of the sound!!), action for that sound and the letter formation if they would like to.
 Please make this as fun as possible and an opportunity for your child to share their learning at school!
 We don’t want this to be a stressful experience for your child (or you), particularly if your child is feeling tired or not wanting to do it.
 There is no pressure just do as much or as little as your child is ready to do.
-Please refer to the 'Jolly Phonics information for parents' and 'Supporting your child with reading' guidance (links below) to give you a good insight into what we will be doing with your children and ideas for at home.
+Please refer to 'Supporting your child with reading' guidance (links below) to give you a good insight into what we will be doing with your children and ideas for at home.